-COMMENT: Chief Umpires must remain at the zone to which they and their umpires have been assigned.
+COMMENT: Chief Umpires must remain at the zone to which they and their Umpires have been assigned.
 Once the athletes are correctly placed in their lanes and the race has started, zone

-Chief Umpires and those umpires assigned to them are responsible for reporting any infringements of both these Rules as well as any other infringements particularly those under Rule 18.
+Chief Umpires and those Umpires assigned to them are responsible for reporting any infringements of both these Rules as well as any other infringements particularly those under Rule 18.

-19. In any wheelchair relay race, when lanes are not being used, including when applicable, in 4x200m and 4x400m, waiting athletes will be allocated two adjacent lanes, in their order in accordance with Rule 23.16.
+- 19. In any wheelchair relay race, when lanes are not being used, including when applicable, in 4x200m and 4x400m, waiting athletes will be allocated two adjacent lanes, in their order in accordance with Rule 23.16.
 The waiting athletes may use either of these two lanes but must remain in these two lanes until after the takeover has been completed.
 In wheelchair relay races waiting athletes cannot take up an inner position or any other position than in the two allocated lanes.
-If an athlete does not follow this Rule, his team shall be disqualified.
+If an athlete does not follow this Rule, his team shall be disqualified. - 20.
+In the case of relay events not covered by this Rule, the relevant competition regulations should specify any particular rules that should be applied and the method by which the relay should be conducted.